Does Caffeine Affect Fertility?

 When it comes to caffeine and fertility, the pattern seems to be that less is more.
 Some research shows that consuming a modest amount per day may not significantly impact fertility outcomes, however in higher amounts we start to see possible detrimental effects.
 Caffeine has also been shown to increase miscarriage rates, impair semen volume and ovulation and can contribute to estrogen dominance.

-At Awaken Life, we believe in individualized care that is specific to your unique needs.
-If you are trying to conceive and need more clarity around caffeine consumption, we would be happy to support you in optimizing your chances!
+At Awaken Life, I believe in individualized care that is specific to your unique needs.
+If you are trying to conceive and need more clarity around caffeine consumption, I would be happy to support you in optimizing your chances!

 - Hatch, Elizabeth E., et al. “Caffeinated Beverage and Soda Consumption and Time to Pregnancy.”
 Epidemiology, vol. 23, no. 3, 2012, pp. 393–401., doi:10.1097/ede.0b013e31824cbaac.